More Details by Examples

 Tick Functions

-Open Order Functions (usable in all expressions)
+Open Order Functions (Usable in All Expressions)

 Group of Open Order Functions

-Closed Order (ClosedOrder)
+Closed Order Functions (ClosedOrder)

-A set of the Closed Orders (ClosedOrders)
+A Set of Closed Orders Functions (ClosedOrders)

 Account Functions